 7. Review Your Backup System

-When you are migrating to the cloud, you need a strong backup plan.
+When you are migrating to the cloud, you need a strong disaster recovery plan.
 Even a well-thought-out strategy doesn’t protect you from cloud migration challenges.
 When your data is stored on-premises, you can always use it to reload or restore an app.
 When the application is on the cloud, this option isn’t available.